quynhdoan/homework/README.md

 ## Hireology Homework
 This repo contains my solutions to the Software Engineer homework set provided by Hireology.

-The solution set has yet to be completed.
+The solution set has finally been completed.
 Below is a list of items that are included:

 #### Part 1 (Writen Questions)
-    + Question 1: Memcache (Completed)
++ Question 1: Memcache
-    + Question 2: SomeController (Completed)
++ Question 2: SomeController

 #### Part 2 (Programming Problems)
 + Question 1: File Parser using Regex and JSON serializer.
-(Completed)
-    + Question 2: Org-User-Role Kata (work in progress)
++ Question 2: The Organizations - Users - Roles Kata

 ======